-Our research at the Centre for Bio-Inspired Technology is focused on the application of microchip sensing technologies for early screening, detection and monitoring of cancer markers, with the ultimate goal being the development of systems assisting at the point of need aiming for the personalization of cancer therapy.
+Our research at the Centre for Bio-Inspired Technology is focused on the application of microchip based sensing technologies for early screening, detection and monitoring of cancer markers, with the ultimate goal being the development of systems assisting at the point of need aiming for the personalization of cancer therapy.
 Primary focus is on the areas of:

-Breath analysis for oesophago-gastric cancer detection: Only 35% of patients with oesophago-gastric cancer are currently treated with curative intent, whereas 15% of those operable patients have Stage I cancer.
+Breath analysis for oesophago-gastric cancer detection – Only 35% of patients with oesophagogastric cancer are currently treated with curative intent, whereas 15% of those operable patients have Stage I cancer.
 The five-year survival for oesophageal and gastric cancer is 13% and 18% respectively in the UK, among the worst in Europe, demonstrating the clinical consequences of this diagnostic challenge.
 Our ultimate goal is to develop a hand-held, Point-of-Care device that can detect and analyse Volatile Organic Components (VOCs) in breath, to evaluate the risk of oesophago-gastric cancer and suggest the need for further endoscopic investigation.

 This project is part of an ongoing collaboration with Prof George Hanna from St Mary’s Hospital and his group, world leading experts in breathomics for oesophago-gastric cancer.
-A series of studies have already been conducted, which have identified statistically significant differences in the concentration of twelve VOCs from three chemical groups (aldehydes, fatty acids and phenols) from the exhaled breath of patients with oesophago-gastric cancer compared with a control group.
+A series of studies have already been conducted, which have identified statistically significant differences in the concentration of twelve VOCs from three chemical groups (aldehydes, fatty acids and phenols) from the exhaled breath of patients with oesophago-gastric cancer compared to a control group.
 Our research in the Centre for Bio-Inspired Technology involves the development of a prototype for VOC breath profiling, providing thus information necessary to determine and quantify the risk of oesophago-gastric cancer.
 Final diagnostic recommendation will be determined using an information theory based machine learning algorithm developed in our group by Dr Nikolic and his research team, which has been successfully implemented on other biological problems, e.g. identification of receptive field vectors (RFVs) for retinal ganglion cell types.